 - Write the number of hours next to each skim (S) or read (R) topic

 - ex.
 Write “S1” for skim 1 hour or “R3” for read for 3 hours

 - Make a chart like the one below for each week before your test date to keep you organized and finish studying in time

 - Switch between “skim” and “read” topics to help your brain remember information

 Praxis Chemistry Study Guide Tip #2: Get A Variety Of Preparation Materials

-- You’re well aware that many of the specific topics you need to read about aren’t going to be found in Praxis Chemistry practice exams or prep guides.
-Instead, you can collect your own study materials.
+- You’re well aware that many of the specific topics you need to read about aren’t going to be found in Praxis review guide.
+Instead, you can collect your own Praxis 2 test practice questions.
 Do this: